Service Accounts

 Download the CLI package

-Start by following steps 1 through 5 in the Download the StrongDM CLI section of the Windows installation guide.
+Start by following steps 1 through 5 in the Download the StrongDM CLI section.
+Additionally, you can directly download the CLI installer.

 Run the installer